Winter biking, cold-weather biking, or winter cycling consists of riding a bike during the months when the road is

 List of Winter Cycling Gear You’ll Need for Winter Cycling

 Winter cycling requires special gear and accessories to make it safe and fun.
 You won’t enjoy your ride if your hands and feet are freezing, and cycling in winter would be hazardous without the proper lighting equipment as light is scarce.

 Keep in mind that your winter cycling gear has to keep you safe and warm and still allow you to perform the necessary repairs and movements.

 Winter Cycling Gloves

 One essential item you’ll need is a pair of winter cycling gloves.
-The gloves must keep you warm while still allowing you to move your fingers to perform any necessary repair.
+The gloves must keep you warm while still allowing you to move your fingers to perform any necessary repairs.

 If you want, you can add a pair of surgical gloves first to keep your hands warmer.
 It will get sweaty and sticky, but it is better than frozen fingers.